amitmse/in_Python_/Logistic Regression/README.md

 -----------------------------------------------------------------------------------------------------------------------

+Check:

-Check: any good model always has weakness
+	- Any good model always has weakness
 	- Where does this model fail?
 	- What are its hidden weaknesses?
 	- Under what conditions does it break down?